-Even though ONIVYDE has been approved for marketing in the United States and Taiwan, we or Baxalta may never receive approval to commercialize ONIVYDE in other parts of the world.
+Even though the ONIVYDE regimen has been approved for marketing by the FDA, TFDA and European Commission, we or Baxalta may never receive approval to commercialize ONIVYDE in other parts of the world.

 We have out-licensed the rights for the development and commercialization of ONIVYDE outside of the United States and Taiwan.
 In order to market our products outside of the United States, we or our collaboration partners must comply with numerous and varying regulatory requirements of other jurisdictions regarding safety and efficacy.
 Approval procedures vary among jurisdictions and can involve product testing and administrative review periods different from, and greater than, those in the United States.
 Potential risks include that the regulatory authorities may not: